adelakrompova/english-for-designers/index.md

 # Hi, I'm Adela

-I'm trying do graphic design.
+I'm trying to do graphic design.

 ## Classwork